isaac-mason/recast-navigation-js/packages/recast-navigation/README.md

 This library provides low-level APIs that aim to match the recast and detour c++ api, allowing you to create custom navigation mesh generators based on your specific needs.
 You can use the NavMesh generators provided by `@recast-navigation/generators` as a basis: https://github.com/isaac-mason/recast-navigation-js/tree/main/packages/recast-navigation-generators/src/generators

+An example of a custom NavMesh generator with custom areas can be found here: https://recast-navigation-js.isaacmason.com/?path=/story/advanced-custom-areas--compute-path

-Please note that this functionality is experimental, and not all everything is exposed.
-Familiarity with the recast and detour C++ libraries is required.
+Please note that not all recast and detour functionality is exposed yet.
 If you require unexposed functionality, please submit an issue or a pull request.

 ### Querying a NavMesh